webhintio/hint/packages/hint-webpack-config/docs/is-installed.md

 ## Why is this important?

-In order to work with `webpack`, it needs to be installed in your project.
+To work with `webpack`, it needs to be installed in your project.

 ## What does the hint check?